dwa012/SectionListAdapter/README.md

 ## Section List Adapter ##

+I based this project off of the [Amazing-ListView][1].
+The work is fairly divergent at this point, but some of the basic techniques are used from that implementation.

 *Note: Still working on the documentation and a sticky header implementation*

 This project was created to make a simpler and easier version of a sectioned ListView.
 I found several examples that were entirely to complicated to implement.